ropensci/npi/README.md

 If you’re comfortable [working with list columns](https://r4ds.had.co.nz/many-models.html), this may be all you need from the package.
-But let’s not stop just yet, because `npi` provides convenience functions to summarize and extract the data you need.
+However, `npi` also provides functions that can help you summarize and transform your search results.

 ## Working with search results

+`npi` has two main helper functions for working with search results:
+`npi_summarize()` and `npi_flatten()`.

+### Summarizing results

-Run `npi_summarize()` on your results to see a more human-readable overview of what we’ve got.
+Run `npi_summarize()` on your results to see a more human-readable overview of your search results.
 Specifically, the function returns the NPI number, provider’s name, enumeration type (individual or organizational provider), primary address, phone number, and primary taxonomy (area of practice):

 ``` r
 npi_summarize(nyc)